The Spirit Catcher

 Every year, the MacLaren undertakes routine maintenance and review of the Spirit Catcher.
 In June 2016, the technicians noted that several of the ball bearings, now thirty years old, were in need of replacement.
 On the advice of the technicians, the sculpture was fenced off as a precautionary measure.
 The MacLaren brought on mechanical engineers from CC Tatham, who completed an on-site review of the structure in July.
 Their report noted that three quills required new ball bearings, and recommended undertaking non-destructive safety testing on the internal assembly to ensure that the Spirit Catcher remained safe.
 The report identified other issues—including some corrosion damage to the quill seams, some corrosion to bolt heads, and the general age of all ball bearings—but noted that the steel structure was otherwise in good condition.

 The MacLaren Art Centre has a detailed preservation plan for Spirit Catcher’s maintenance and annually inspects all moving and stationary parts, greasing bearings and preparing a report on the condition of the sculpture.
-In 2016, the MacLaren Art Centre worked with engineers from Tatham and with Western Mechanical to replace the ball bearings on each of the sixteen quills and on the two antennae.
+In 2016, the MacLaren Art Centre worked with engineers from CC Tatham and with Western Mechanical to replace the ball bearings on each of the sixteen quills and on the two antennae.
 Spirit Catcher has been sited on city land at the Barrie waterfront since 1987, and was accessioned into the MacLaren’s Permanent Collection in 1989.
 It has become an icon for the City of Barrie and the MacLaren remains committed to its preservation and care.